hoffoo/moov-csv/README.md

 1. Android - (doesn't need to be rooted) the process could be similar for IOS but I have not way to test
 1. Android development tools - used for getting a backup of the moov app
+1. Python 2, pr for python 3 is welcome

 ### Features
 ```